Sivasspor

-Sivasspor Kulübü, known as Demir Grup Sivasspor due to sponsorship reasons, is a Turkish sports club based in Sivas.
+Sivasspor Kulübü, known as Özbelsan Sivasspor due to sponsorship reasons, is a Turkish sports club based in Sivas.
 The primary department of the club is men's football.
 Formed in 1967, its football department has competed in Süper Lig since the 2017–18 season.

 They competed for the Süper Lig title in two consecutive seasons (2007–08 and 2008–09), ultimately finishing fourth and second respectively.
 They also earned the fourth spot at the end of 2019–20 season.
 In all these seasons, they finished the first half of the league at the top of the league.
 They are one of three non-champion clubs that topped the first half, along with Altay and Kocaelispor.
 They were also fifth at the end of 2013–14 season.
 They were the champions of the 2021–22 Turkish Cup.

 History

 Sivasspor were originally formed on 14 May 1932 in Sivas as Sivas Gençlik.
 They sported Kırmızı-Beyaz (Red-White) shirts and Beyaz (White) shorts.
 They played many matches at the amateur level in their early years before they were allowed to play professionally.
 By the mid-1960s, Sivas Gençlik merged with Yolspor and Kızılırmak.
 They had hoped that this merger would help their push to join the professional leagues, the league closed their doors to Sivasspor once more.

 There were several boycotts until 1 July 1967, when Sivasspor was allowed to play professional football in Turkey.
 Sivasspor started out in the Second League, White Group.
 On 17 September 1967, during a match against Kayseri Erciyesspor (then Kayserispor) played at the Kayseri Atatürk Stadium, a disaster occurred with 40 dead and at least 300 injuries among the fans, which was the worst sporting-related event in Turkey.
 Almost all casualties were Sivasspor fans, who perished in a stampede after chaos broke out in their ranks, due to attacking Kayserispor fans.
 The match was finished 1–0 in favour of the Kayseri side.
 After the disaster, Kayseri Erciyesspor and Sivasspor played different groups of the 2nd league until the 1990–91 season.
 That year, both teams reconciled and played in the Fourth Group of the Third League (now TFF Second League).
 Kayseri Erciyesspor were champions and promoted to Second League.